Skip to content

 Home > Blog > Can Lice Jump?
 How Head Lice Actually Spread

 Your child’s school just sent home a lice exposure notice, and suddenly you are eyeing every hat, headrest, and shared pillow with suspicion.
 Visions of tiny bugs leaping from head to head can make the whole house feel unsafe.
-But the good news is that lice are far less mobile than most people imagine.
+The reassuring reality is that lice simply cannot move that way, and understanding how they actually travel lets you respond calmly and correctly.

 Why Can’t Lice Jump Like Fleas?